krrpushkar/krrpushkar.github.com/_posts/2019-01-18-charm-old-cities.md

      </li>
      <li><span class="caret" style="color:teal">How to implement it?</span>
         <ul class="nested">
           <li><p>Go to SE38 and enter program name ‘MV45AFZZ’ and click on display.
               Click on find function key and provide your User Exit name and press enter.
-Double click on user exit or form and identify the place where our logic should be written( this is ABAPer’s job &#128513; ).
+              Double click on user exit or form and identify the place where our logic should be written ( this is ABAPer’s job &#128513; ).
 Click on enhance icon on the application tool bar.
-In the menu bar click on Edit -> enhancement operations -> show implicit enhancement options -> It will provide the yellow line for all the forms -> select our user exit yellow line and right click -> enhancement implementation -> create -> click on code -> Either you can choose from existing Enhancement implementation or create new enhancement implementation -> provide implementation name, description and save( either in local or your package ) -> select the implementation name  and provide the logic.
+              In the menu bar click on Edit -> enhancement operations -> show implicit enhancement options -> It will provide the yellow line for all the forms -> select our user exit yellow line and right click -> enhancement implementation -> create -> click on code -> Either you can choose from existing Enhancement implementation or create new enhancement implementation -> provide implementation name, description and save( either in local or your package ) -> select the implementation name
+              and provide the logic.
+          <u>For more detail with example <a href="/quick-start-guide">Click here.</a></u>
           </p></li>
         </ul>
      </li>